 - Cars are allowed on site.
 They travel slowly but it’s something to be aware of if you’re traveling with very young kids and have a bolter.

-- The main gate closes at 11pm, after which time cars will have to remain in the reception car park – something to consider if you’re arriving late.
+- The main gate closes at 11pm, after which time cars will have to remain in the reception car park – something to consider if you’re arriving late with lots of luggage.

 - Animals aren’t allowed in Bella Italia.

 - Be prepared for longer-than-usual queues at check-in on Saturdays – the busiest day for arrivals and departures.